 So the strengths of the model are that it’s framed in terms that some of our organizational stakeholders, some of our business stakeholders, really care about: ROI, return on investment.
 Also, one of the strengths of it is it takes a very conservative estimate.

-Now, on the weakness side, you can see that this is the subjective input of the learners and learners may not be very good at estimating, you know, how much benefits there are, sometimes they can but it you know, it depends on the type of type of learning.
+Now, on the weakness side, you can see that this is the subjective input of the learners and learners may not be very good at estimating, how much benefits there are, sometimes they can but it depends on the type of type of learning.

 The way I see ROI is there are times when we have particular type of stakeholders where this is going to be very important.
 But, you know, probably don’t want to do this as the only thing we’re doing.